iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___0.14/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 1 reviews"/>
 </p>

+> Wouldn't let me put i don't know my blood type so couldn't finish signing up<br> :date: __2020-07-04 17:25:07__

+> Unable to download it on Google play.
+Tried a few times, switched phone off and back on.
+Still no luck<br> :date: __2020-07-04 17:15:37__

+> Am still unable to access the persistently asks me to log in then tells me cant not recognised but insists on saying I have an account ????
+So have now given up !<br> :date: __2020-07-04 14:49:29__

+> After reading ppls posts about this app not working on android 10 eg samsung galaxy s10+ ect phones & the developer copy & pasting the exact same replt to everybody im starting to think maybe this app is a fake app to lull ppl into thinking they are helping when there not Id really like to be prooven im wrong & no copy & paste reply?
+Until then it stays out of my phone as a precaution method<br> :date: __2020-06-30 13:53:41__

 > I have attempted to use the app 3 times and 'it' has never allowed me to finish the list of questions so I haven't completed even registering<br> :date: __2020-06-28 09:16:36__